1EdTech/casa-protocol/protocol.md

 If a payload meets the `AdjInFilter` constraints, it shall be entered into `AdjIn`.

+For more information on this routine, see the [FILTER-IN](#filter-in) internal routine subsection.

 ### AdjInTransform

 After a payload is written to `AdjIn`, it forks along a data path that takes it to `Local`.
 Before reaching `Local`, payloads must first pass through `AdjInTransform`.
-Changes made through transformation rules within `AdjInTransform` should be made directly against the `attributes` section of the payload, and additionally, they should be written to an entry in the `journal`.
+Changes made through transformation rules within `AdjInTransform` should be made directly against the `attributes` section of the payload, and additionally, they should be written to an entry in the journal.
+Note that this instance of the journal is local to the node, meant for debugging purposes; any changes that the node wishes to make to the journal when it propagates a payload along to other peers must occur through `AdjOutTransform`.

 This routine allows a node to curate the way in which payloads are presented to outlets.

+For more information on this routine, see the [TRANSFORM-IN](#transform-in) internal routine subsection.

 ### AdjOutTransform

 All payloads being delivered to `AdjOut` must first pass through `AdjOutTransform`.

 These payloads originate from one of two locations based on their origin: (1) payloads shared from `AdjInPeer` nodes travel a data path from `AdjIn` and (2) payloads originating at the node travel a data path from `Local`.
-Changes made through transformation rules within `AdjOutTransform` should be made as an entry in the `journal`.
+Changes made through transformation rules within `AdjOutTransform` must be made as an entry in the `journal`.

 This routine allows a node to curate the way in which payloads are presented to `AdjOutPeer` nodes.

+For more information on this routine, see the [TRANSFORM-OUT](#transform-out) internal routine subsection.

 ### AdjOutFilter